 'See, if we'd left ten minutes earlier like I wanted to, we wouldn't have missed the sunset.'

 'We're trying to get him not to kick his new ball when he's within a group, aren't we?
 Thinking of others.
 So you actually joining in with him kicking his new ball within a group, thoughtless of others, is really, really less than ideal, darling.'

 'No, mummy's not still sad because she heard those silly Christmas Carols; mummy's gone onto being sad about daddy's family, about how he never makes his quotas for that bonus that might finally get us out to the Seychelles, and about his other small endowment.
 Those sorts of things.
 You'll understand when you're older.'

-What we don't tell Rob is this: jogging down Primrose Hill that last time, looking forward to more food, listening to all the stress-talk around and feeling smug, I saw just ahead of me a woman, also on her lonesome, also jogging along.
+And as I jog I sing a self-affirming snatch of "I'll be Lone for Christmas, You can Count me out".NB: what you don't need to know is this: jogging down Primrose Hill that last time, looking forward to more food, listening to all the stress-talk around and feeling smug, I saw just ahead of me a woman, also on her lonesome, also jogging along.